Builders-we-are/2025-Goals/readme.md

 ---

 Q1
-- Study and Complete the AZ-104 exam. ✅
+- [x] Study and Complete the **Microsoft AZ-104** exam. ✅

 Q2
+- [x] April: Acquire the **Microsoft Applied Skills: Secure storage for Azure Files and Azure Blob Storage** certification
-- April: Study and Complete the AZ-500 exam.
+- May: Study and Complete the AZ-500 exam.

 </details>